Gloucestershire strengthens its position as a hotspot of ethical businesses

-A firm of accountants that works closely with scores of Gloucestershire firms has become the latest pin-up for a growing movement that is making the county a hot spot for ethical businesses.
+A team of accountants that works closely with scores of Gloucestershire firms has become the latest pin-up for a growing movement that is making the county a hot spot for ethical businesses.

 Dear reader,